on-chain-unlock/ocu-sdk-test/README.md

 # OCU CoreSDK — On-Chain Unlock
-## v1.2.0 — Blockchain-based physical access control
+**v1.2.0** — Blockchain-based physical access control

 ---

-### Scope
+## Scope

-OCU CoreSDK is designed for residential, SMB, and small-to-medium installations.
+OCU CoreSDK is designed for **residential, SMB, and small-to-medium installations**.
 The standard $5/device license covers any deployment where scale and criticality do not require enterprise-grade certification.

 **Standard license covers:**
 - Homes, apartments, small offices, co-working spaces